-Listed Company are those companies whose Shares are listed and Traded on a Recognised Stock Exchange.
-Listing means admission of securities to dealing s on recognised Stock Exchange.
-It become necessary when a Public limited company wants to issues its securities among public.
+Listed Companies are those companies whose Shares are listed and Traded on a Recognised Stock Exchange.
+Listing means an admission of securities to dealings on a recognised Stock Exchange.
+It becomes necessary when a Public limited company wants to issue its securities to the public.

 - Easy way to raise capital from public

 Following are the eligibility criteria have been prescribed for a listing of the company on the stock exchange, through Initial public offer (IPO) & Further public offer (FPO):